💻 Developer Week: Product Chat on Supporting Node.js, Enhancing Workers Dev Experience, and Database Partnerships

 And so with that, we've actually provided a strongly consistent storage API as well that you can access.

-Doesn't include querying or anything like that.
+It doesn't include querying or anything like that.

 It's a key value API.
-But it sort of gives you this intermediary step where then you could forward a request on to your own API servers that you have running today or you could forward it on to some downstream database or to even a partner like we're announcing.
+But it sort of gives you this intermediary step where then you could forward a request on to your own API servers that you have running today, or you could forward it on to some downstream database or to even a database partner like we're announcing.